 Duty of care is all about ensuring a safe, healthy work environment, even when your employees are trotting the globe.
 International business travel provides companies with unprecedented opportunities for growth and success.

 However, it also poses unique risks – both to the health and safety of the individual employee, as well as to your company’s financial interests.
-For example, how might an unexpected injury impact a colleague who is traveling in a foreign country where medical facilities may be less accessible than at home?
+For example, how might an unexpected injury impact a colleague who is travelling in a foreign country where medical facilities may be less accessible than at home?

 Check these 3 factors when selecting your corporate travel insurance: